• Skip to primary navigation

 3 Indian dipping sauces in small bowls - green chutney, tamarind chutney, red chili garlic chutney

-Each one has a completely different flavor profile - one has the fresh cooling taste with herbs, the other is sweet and another spicy.
+Each has a completely different flavor profile – one has a fresh cooling taste with herbs, the other is sweet, and another spicy.
 They all come together to add so much flavor to all the Indian chaat dishes!

 Tamarind Chutney (Methi Imli Chutney)